Section 508 Compliance Testing: Options & Strategies

 • Digital training resources.

-To keep your communications accessible, you need to evaluate all of your digital content and fix issues that could affect people with disabilities, including those using screen readers and other assistive technologies (AT).
+To keep your digital content and communications accessible, you need to evaluate all of your digital content and fix issues that could affect people with disabilities, including those using screen readers and other assistive technologies.

 A web browser with a number of icons indicating accessibility issues.
 In the bottom-right corner, there is an accessibility icon in the center of a pie chart